AlexMin314/react-stateless-components-ramda/README.md

 ##[WIP] Compose React stateless functions using Ramda
 ###Warning!
 This just an experiment.

-###The goal: functionally compose React stateless functions to build components.
+###The goal: functionally compose React stateless functions to build new components, like you would do composing functions.

 What you need to know before continuing: